rabbitmq/rabbitmq-website/site/quorum-queue.md

 #### Atom use

-The internal implementation of quorum queues converts the queue name into an erlang atom.
+The internal implementation of quorum queues converts the queue name into an Erlang atom.
 If queues with arbitrary names are continuously created and deleted it _may_ threaten the long term stability of the RabbitMQ system.
 We do not recommend using quorum queues in this manner at this point.